What is grief?

 See below for definitions for complicated, traumatic, anticipatory, and disenfranchised grief.

-In complicated grief there may be more severe symptoms such as those that occur in post traumatic stress disorder.
+In complicated grief there may be more severe symptoms such as those that occur in post traumatic stress disorder and it tends to go on for longer.
+Read about how to deal with it here.

 In my experience, grief is the pain caused by the lack of the physical presence of the loved one, and not being able to see or talk to them again.
 For me, having lots of photographs of the loved one around helps, as that way you can still talk to them.
 Some people need a memorial or a grave to visit as a way of connecting with the loved one.